-The trawl survey has in some years been conducted in the spring (years) and in the autumn (years), in an attempt to find a suitable period to survey cod along with the other species.
+The trawl survey was in 2015,2017 and 2018 an autumn survey.
+In 2019 the survey shifted to the spring (Table 2).
 Trawling is carried out in the daytime.
 It takes about 5 days to complete the survey in a year.

-Tow duration and speed

-In all years towing time has been 30 min.
-Towing speed is about 2-2.5 knots throughout the years.
+Towing time is 30 min and towing speed is about 2-2.5 knots.

-Survey vessel, gear and trawl
+Survey vessel, gear and trawl.

-The survey is performed with the 458 GT and 32m long and 10 m wide research vessel RV Sanna owned by the GINR.
+The vessel used is the 458 GT and 32m long and 10 m wide research vessel RV Sanna (GINR).
 Since RV Sanna was built in 2012, the vessels has gone through several equipment updates.
-In 2015, no trawl sensors were installed on the vessel and tow start was estimated from vessel movement and skippers experience.
-In 2017, Sanna was equipped with marport trawlsensors and a Seabat T50 sidescan zonar from Teledyne.
+In 2015, no trawl sensors were installed on the vessel and tow start was estimated from vessel movement and skippers experience (vessel speed and wire vibration).
+In 2017, Sanna was equipped with marport trawlsensors, 3 Simrad EK80 eccosounders and a Seabat T50 sidescan zonar from Teledyne.
 The trawl is a 1440 mesh bacalao trawl supplied by Vónin.
 The bacalao trawl is a fish trawl with an overhanging headrope, but modified with a finer meshed codend and bell for scientific purposes to also select shrimp and juvenile fish.